braydenc303/gitPractice/README.md

     git branch recovered-delete SHA-1
     ```

     replacing SHA-1 with the value that you copied, and press enter.
 Now when you type git branch, you should see that we have just created a new branch called recovered-delete.
-Switch to that branch and you should see that once again, your README.txt file has the lines:
+Switch to that branch and you should see that once again, your experiments.txt file has the lines:

     >Hello Git and GitHub
     >